SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 Once no jobs is in queue any more, the standard and non-standard checks may be ran.
-Running the submission script with the `project'py` option `--checkana` will run a load of checks, and it will fail them all because either the current version of `project.py` does not support this type of jobs (no input file _and_ not _art_ ROOT output file) or I have not figured out how to explain them to it.
+Running the submission script with the `project'py` option `--checkana` will run a load of checks.
+Unfortunately it will not keep in separate lists the jobs that need to be resubmitted or have failed or are otherwise unsuccessful.
 A practical command line:

     xargs -l project.py --checkana --xml < campaign-xml.list